Codesai/website/_posts/2020-11-30-solving-beverages-kata-1.md

 <h2>First, we make the change easy<a href="#nota1"><sup>[1]</sup></a>. </h2>

 Given the current design, if we decided to add the new feature straight away, we would end up with 14 classes (2 times the initial number of classes).
-If you think about it, this would happen for each new supplement we decided to add.
-It would be the same for each new supplement we were required to add: we would be forced to double the number of classes, that means that to add n supplements more would mean multiplying the initial number of classes by 2<sup>n</sup>.
+If you think about it, this would happen for each new supplement we were required to add: we would be forced to double the number of classes.
+Adding n supplements more would mean multiplying the initial number of classes by 2<sup>n</sup>.

 This exponential growth in the number of classes is a typical symptom of a code smell called **Combinatorial Explosion**<a href="#nota2"><sup>[2]</sup></a>.
 In this particular case the problem is caused by using inheritance to represent the pricing of beverages plus supplements.